 Some people claim to have good success.
 Good for them!
 But what they don’t understand is that 1 beetle can lay up to 300 eggs in your lawn.
 They lay their eggs in TURF GRASS ONLY!
-This means all it takes is a couple females to lay eggs in your lawn and that’s it, game over!
-300 grubs in a 15′ radius is way over threshold.
+This means all it takes is a couple of females to lay eggs in your lawn and that’s it, game over!
+300 grubs in a 15′ radius are way over threshold.
 They will chew the roots of your lawn and mow it from underneath.
-Not to mention once the Raccoons, skunks and birds catch whiff of them, your lawn will be rototilled.
-Between the European Chaffer, May-June Beetle Complex & the Japanese Beetle there are way too many threats out there for turf grass nowadays.
+Not to mention once the Raccoons, skunks, and birds catch a whiff of them, your lawn will be rototilled.
+Between the European Chaffer, May-June Beetle Complex & the Japanese Beetle there are way too many threats out there for turfgrass nowadays.
 You should be protecting what you wish to keep with a barrier not a trap.
-You’re simply out numbered.
+You’re simply outnumbered.

-We recommend treating your ornamentals when the beetles first show up with a protective spray that you can pickup at your local hardware store.
+We recommend treating your ornamentals when the beetles first show up with a protective spray that you can pick up at your local hardware store.
 READ THE LABEL!
 If you don’t you shouldn’t be using it.
 But if you do, you’ll find that the products are very effective and quite safe when used appropriately.
 If you don’t like messing with those products, you should call a professional.
 As far as your lawn is concerned, preventative grub control is the only protection.
-A treatment before the females lay their eggs is best as this allows the product to be absorbed by the grass plants and protect the plant.
-There isn’t a curative control that the State of Maine allows to be used, unless you have special permission and adhere to the strict rules that they setup.
-So,the only option to protecting your turfgrass is to have a preventative treatment each year.
+Treatment before the females lay their eggs is best as this allows the product to be absorbed by the grass plants and protect the plant.
+There isn’t a curative control that the State of Maine allows being used unless you have special permission and adhere to the strict rules that they set up.
+So, the only option for protecting your turfgrass is to have preventative treatment each year.
 Late July and August are usually the best times to do this.

-So, in conclusion we don’t recommend using the bag a bugs.
+So, in conclusion, we don’t recommend using the bag bugs.
 Especially, if you are in a tight neighborhood.
 You are just drawing the beetles to that part of the neighborhood and creating more of a problem for yourself and your neighbors.